The Healing Power of Your Own Voice

 The collective resonance of all the voices of those gathered in a circle with me reverberates through every cell of my being and I am at once completely where I am, completely who I am, and completely indivisible from the whole group.

 Toning circles are something I first experienced in 2000, when sound healing pioneer Jonathan Goldman came to Boulder where Rob and I were living at the time.
 The experience of being with a larger group of people who were simultaneously making such pure and undefended sounds together felt a whole lot like “home”, and this stuck with me through the years.
-I decided to facilitate a weekly series of toning and chanting circles during July and August at Unity of Portland, which were very well received and so we will be continuing the circles there on a monthly basis.

 What is toning?